-The events organised in the 2007-2009 period confirmed student and staff mobility within the European Higher Education Area as one of the core objectives of the Bologna Process and highlighted once more that, despite the progress achieved to date, considerable efforts are needed to overcome the many obstacles that still exist.
+The events organised in the 2007-2009 period confirmed the mobility of students, early stage researchers and staff within the European Higher Education Area as one of the core objectives of the Bologna Process and highlighted once more that, despite the progress achieved to date, considerable efforts are needed to overcome the many obstacles that still exist.
 There were, however, also critical remarks to be heard, highlighting possible negative consequences or side-effects of mobility (e.g. brain drain in the country of origin or "squeezing out" of national students in the receiving country).
 It was also stressed that higher education institutions had not the necessary capacities to accommodate a substantial increase in mobility, not all destinations had the same appeal or status, and not all students might wish to be mobile.

 Nevertheless, at least for the time being, the implicit goal of "mobility for all" was maintained.
 It was stressed that there are many different types of mobility that need to be distinguished to be successfully promoted (short-term or long-term; within or between cycles; within exchange or joint programmes vs. free mover mobility; within the borders of the EHEA or beyond etc.).
 With the introduction of a three-cycle system, the Bologna Process is expected to foster degree mobility between cycles (vertical mobility) but there seemed to be a strong consensus that mobility within cycles (horizontal mobility) should be promoted, too.
+As in some countries "Bologna" is considered to make horizontal mobility more difficult (due to overloaded and inflexible curricula), higher education institutions were called upon to devise study programmes with adequate workload and to integrate opportunities for mobility in the structure of all programmes.

-A variety of mobility options was considered necessary to meet the needs of lifelong learning and an increasingly diverse student body.
+In general, a variety of mobility options was considered necessary to meet the needs of lifelong learning and an increasingly diverse student body.
 The seminars also stressed the importance of promoting staff mobility, especially the mobility of teachers and administrative staff, which, compared to the mobility of researchers, had been largely neglected in the past.
 In short, the underlying vision of most of the discussions could be described as "mainstreaming mobility".

-In line with this, it was recommended that higher education institutions make student and staff mobility, and internationalisation more generally, an integral part of their institutional strategies that should be developed by the higher education institution leadership, together with students, teachers, and staff from the various support services (human resources, finances, etc.).
+In line with this, it was recommended that higher education institutions make the mobility of students, early stage researchers and staff, and internationalisation more generally, an integral part of their institutional strategies that should be developed by the higher education institution leadership, together with students, early stage researchers, teachers, and staff from the various support services (human resources, finances, etc.).
 Such a strategy would also involve a conscious language policy, as higher education institutions, taking into account the needs of mobile students and staff, have to strike a delicate balance between offering courses in the local or national language on the one hand, and using a widely spoken language on the other.
 As was recommended further, such institutional strategies should be embedded in a multilevel strategy aimed at large-scale mobility, involving the key actors at all levels.